 A registered retirement savings plan (RRSP) is a common retirement plan that allows you the flexibility of controlling the investments in the account.
 You can contribute to your own RRSP until age 71.
 You can also contribute to the RRSP of a spouse or common-law partner until they turn 71.
 The Canada Revenue Agency sets limits on how much a taxpayer can contribute to an RRSP.
 If the ceiling is breached, penalties can ensue – and specific actions need to be taken to resolve the situation.

 Your RRSP Contribution Room fort the tax year is 18% of your earned income, up to an allowable maximum limit.
 Need to know your contribution limit?
-If you’re a CRA My Account holder, it’s as easy as signing into the online portal.
+If you’re a CRA My Account holder, it’s as easy as signing in to the online portal.
 You may also view your past balances, contributions, HBP/LLP information, and past contribution receipts.

 The CRA also informs you of this limit on your notice of assessment.
-In case you need to calculate it yourself, though, note that limits are 18 percent of your prior year’s income, with a maximum of $27,230 for fiscal year 2019.
+If you would like to do the calculations yourself, please note that the limits are 18 percent of your prior year’s income, with a maximum fiscal yearly limit.

 Defining Excess Contributions